 - Macaro, E., Graham, S. and Woore, R. (2015) Improving Foreign Language Teaching: Towards a research-based curriculum and pedagogy.
 Abingdon: Routledge

-The following article will be published in Impact, the journal of the Chartered College of Teaching in September 2018:
+The following article was published in Impact, the journal of the Chartered College of Teaching in September 2018:

 The following report was produced for the Oxfordshire Strategic Schools Partnership Board (which includes the local authority, the Oxfordshire Teaching Schools Alliance and the Oxford Diocesan Board of Education).
 It is available on the SSPB website and on the Oxford Education Deanery website